-Many people have found themselves in Fuel Debt due to the increased costs of being at home more during the pandemic.
+Many people have found themselves in fuel debt due to being at home more during the pandemic, and the recent increase in fuel prices.
 Our Advisers can help you with this debt.
-There may be grants that we can help you to apply for to reduce the debt, or we can help you to speak to your Energy Company.
+There may be grants that we can help you to apply for to reduce the debt, or we can help you to speak to your energy company.

 Other ways we can help: